-Before I get to administrators, there were some physicians and community leaders in Tulsa that were very committed to having the medical school, that helped the medical school administratively, financially, and helped me.
-A couple come to mind, W.K.
+Before I get to administrators, there were some physicians and community leaders in Tulsa that were very, very committed to having the medical school, that helped the medical school administratively, financially, and helped me.
+A couple who come to mind, W.K.
 Warren, Sr. from St. Francis, who started St. Francis Hospital.
-The St. Francis Hospital was started and opened about ten years before we started the medical school in 1974, with Hillcrest and St. John's being older facilities, older hospitals.
-St. Francis was a newer facility, but W.K.
-Warren, Sr. was a very quiet, behind the scenes supporter of the medical school.
-And he really helped us in some times that were very critical, and I think without his support, the medical school would not be in Tulsa today.
-Mr. Bill Bell with the Chapman Trust, was president of TMEF for years, was head of the board for Hillcrest Medical Center, was very supportive.
-[He] also spent a lot of time working in Oklahoma City with the House and the Senate to make sure we got up and got started.
+The St. Francis Hospital had started, had opened about ten years before we started the medical school in '74, with Hillcrest and St. John's being older facilities, older hospitals.
+St. Francis was a newer facility, but Mr. Warren was a very quiet, behind the scenes supporter of the medical school.
+And he really helped us in some times that were very critical, and I think without his support, the medical school would not be in Tulsa, Oklahoma today.
+Bill Bell with the Chapman Trust, was president of TMEF for years, was head of the board for Hillcrest Medical Center, was very supportive.
+[He] also spent a lot of time working in Oklahoma City with the House and the Senate to make sure we got up and got started we got the bill passed through the Senate to get us started here.
 And helped us financially where he could through the Chapman Trust that they had.
 Dr. C.S.
 Lewis, Jr., cardiologist, internist, had probably the premiere practice of internal medicine when the school started, was one of the major supporters that understood the need, had worked with the chamber to get the Booz-Allen [and Hamilton] reports done that really justified us, and said: Okay, yes you can have a third and fourth year medical school in Tulsa.
 There is the clinical material.
-They do have the ability to meet the requirements for accreditation, and it was very interesting.
-We tried several times to get him to become the Dean of the medical school, and he always said, "You know, I would love to do that, but I enjoy my freedom.
+They do have the ability to meet the requirements for accreditation.
+And it was very interesting, we tried several times to get him to become the Dean of the medical school, and he always said, "You know, I would love to do that, but I enjoy my freedom.
 I'm a physician; I enjoy my freedom."
-He was very helpful.
+So, he was very, very helpful.